Metriplectic relaxation to equilibria: Diffusion-like metric brackets

 For sake of completeness, we address an example of equilibrium problems that are characterized as minima of a function subject to topological constraints.
 This is the case of nonlinear Beltrami fields, for which the variational principle is given in Lagrangian representation, cf. Section~\ref{sec:beltrami-problem} and \ref{sec:VP}.
 Full three-dimensional MHD equilibria satisfy the same type of Lagrangian variational principle.

 Because of their larger null space, metric double brackets of the form~(\ref{eq:d-curl-curl-2}) allow us to obtain an evolution equation that preserves the necessary constraints.

-We identify the state variable $u(t)$ with a magnetic field $u(t,x) = B(t,x)$ on a simply connected, bounded domain $\Omega \subset \R^3$.
+To this end, we identify the state variable $u(t)$ with a magnetic field $u(t,x) = B(t,x)$ on a simply connected, bounded domain $\Omega \subset \R^3$.
 More specifically, we assume that $B(t) \in V \subset \Phi$, where $\Phi$ is the same space defined in Section~\ref{sec:c-curl-curl}.
 The evolution equation for $B(t)$ is given by Eq.~(\ref{eq:metric-system-equation}) and bracket (\ref{eq:d-curl-curl-2}), with $\Gamma = I$, the identity operator, for simplicity, and with entropy and Hamiltonian given in Eq.~(\ref{eq:Beltrami-S-H}).
 Therefore, if an orbit of this metriplectic system completely relaxes, it would converge in time to a \emph{linear} Beltrami field, cf. Section~\ref{sec:beltrami-problem}.
-We shall see that this, in general, cannot happen (due to the null space of the bracket), and that the limit must be a \emph{nonlinear} Beltrami field.
+In fact, this bracket has a much larger null space.
+The equilibrium points, given by $B \in \Phi$ such that $(\fun{S},\fun{S})(B) = 0$, satisfy the Beltrami condition $(\curl B) \times B = 0$, in the weak formulation discussed in Section~\ref{sec:beltrami-problem}.

 The resulting evolution equation amounts to

 where we have accounted for the identity $\curl[\delta \fun{H}(B) /\delta B] = \curl A = B$.
 If $B$ is sufficiently regular, we can replace $\widetilde{\curl}$ by $\curl$ and write